mishalhossin/Translator-discord/README.md

 - A Discord bot token [Discord dev portal](https://discord.com/developers/applications)
 - A Discord server where you have permission to add bots
-- A DetectLanguage API key [DetectLangAPI](https://detectlanguage.com)
+- A DetectLanguage API key [DetectLangAPI](https://detectlanguage.com) # dont worry its free

 ## Installation